ved93/ml-express/README.md

 A Python library for day to day data analysis and machine learning.
 This aims to make data building, cleaning and machine learning much much faster.

-^This is beta release.
-Some functionality might break.

 ## Installation